 Consent and Alcohol

 I interviewed a 17 year old woman with a mild mental health condition from an affluent background who had participated in classes on consent and feminism.
-We’ll call her Jan.
+We’ll call her Jen.
 She assured me she “knew her limits” with alcohol.
 When asked what she meant by that, she responded, “I would never get so drunk that I would pass out”.
 She said however she “preloaded” before going out partying at weekends and had unprotected, casual sex with different men.
 She admitted that she would never have had sex with those guys if she hadn’t been intoxicated.
 Nor would she have consented to the type of sex, including rough anal sex, that they often demanded.
 Yet she said she would not condemn a man for ‘encouraging’ her to have sex in those circumstances because she had been drinking and she was sexually aroused.
 To her mind she said she must have been giving consent even if she regretted it the next day.
+Here are two great radio programmes by the BBC about consent in the digital age that help explain such dilemmas: Crossing the Line and Rewriting the Rules.

 To an adult, ‘knowing one’s limits’ with alcohol might mean not losing control of being able to agree freely.
 Such differences of interpretation make the issue of consent problematic for juries in trials for rape.
-I asked Jan why she took the risk of pregnancy or sexually transmitted infections by not using contraceptives.
+I asked Jen why she took the risk of pregnancy or sexually transmitted infections by not using contraceptives.
 She responded that her father would be angry if he found out that his little girl was having sex.
 She said if she got pregnant, she’d just get an abortion, her mother would help her out.
-So despite the talks at school on this subject, in practice her fears around how her parents would respond and the peer pressure to drink a lot and have ‘fun’ on nights out were more important than her own estimation of the health risks to herself.
-Such is the risk-taking teenage brain.
+She also thought it was “impolite” to stop a guy in his tracks once they had started kissing and moving on to the next stage.
+So despite the talks at school on this subject, in practice her fears around how her parents would respond and the peer pressure to drink a lot, being considered impolite, and have ‘fun’ on nights out were more important than her own estimation of the health risks to herself.
+Such is the mindset of the risk-taking teenage brain.

 Although it is an offence to have anal sex without consent, women often complain they are coerced into it.
 Research indicates that strong ‘persuasion’ to engage in anal sex is very common practice today amongst young people aged 16-18.
 Young men and women cite internet pornography as the key motivator.
 Even though they know it is “very painful to the women”, young men still pushed as much as possible to ‘persuade’ women to let them do it.
 Even the young men didn’t really seem to enjoy it themselves.
 This 10 minute audio interview with the lead researcher explains more about their findings.
 Only one woman admitted to enjoying it.
-For some young men, the kudos of earning their “brown wings” can be a strong goal.
+For some young men, the kudos of earning their “brown wings” and scoring points with their mates is more important than developing a connection with the person with whom they are being intimate.

 Self-control is a challenge for both women and men at the best of times, but especially on the party scene among teens.
 Unless a plan to set limits has been consciously decided in advance, it can be tough to resist strong persuasion when sexual thrills are beckoning and when we want to be seen as sexually attractive and ‘cool’.